 Healthy Chesapeake Coalition SWOT Analysis

 In addition to the data gathered in the 2014 studies, a SWOT analysis (Strengths, Weakness, Opportunities, and Threats) was conducted in conjunction with the November 2015 Healthy Chesapeake Planning Retreat.
 Responses were gathered through an online survey and during discussion at the retreat.
-The major themes were supportive of the findings of previous Community Healthy Assessment and a Quality of Life Study also completed in 2014.
-The SWOT and these other studies are important tools that will be used as we move forward in program development.
+The major themes were supportive of the findings of a previous Community Healthy Assessment and a Quality of Life Study also completed in 2014.
+The SWOT and these other studies are important tools that are being used as we move forward in program development.

 Major strengths identified include human resources that support coalition building and health programming; robust healthcare and wellness support; and strong health related resources for youth.